Are You a Busy Cook?

 Do you plan your meals ahead of time?
 What works for you?

 Kelli Worley, MS, RDN, LD is the owner of Nutrition Solutions where she helps adults and children feel better and gain energy and confidence.
 She loves seeing her clients feel happier as they make simple and realistic lifestyle changes.
 In addition to one-on-one nutrition counseling, she frequently leads grocery store tours, holds recurring group classes, makes personalized meal plans, and provides speeches to local businesses.
 Kelli earned her Master’s degree in nutrition and completed her dietetic internship at Lamar University in Beaumont, Texas.
 She received her Bachelor’s degree from Brigham Young University in Provo, Utah.
 She specializes in weight management and wellness.
-When she’s not immersed in nutrition, she is spending time with her husband and four little girls.
+When she’s not immersed in nutrition, she is spending time with her five little girls.
 She also loves to run, cook, read, cycle, and craft.
 You can reach her at www.intentionaleating.net.